 Samuel Andreyev’s compositions span many genres, from chamber to orchestra as well as acousmatic and vocal music.
-He was born in Kincardine (Ontario), Canada in 1981.
+He was born in Kincardine, Ontario in 1981.
 Following his initial training at the Royal Conservatory of Music in Toronto, he studied composition with Allain Gaussin in Paris, then at the Paris Conservatory (CNSMDP) from 2006-2011, where he obtained both bachelor and masters degrees in composition (class of Frédéric Durieux) and a prix d’analyse supérieure (class of Claude Ledoux).
 Samuel Andreyev was selected for the Cursus 1 program of IRCAM in 2011–12.
 He has also studied composition under Brian Ferneyhough, Heinz Holliger, Michael Jarrell and Klaus Huber, and has attended composition courses such as Royaumont, Darmstadt, Impuls and Centre Acanthes.

 Samuel Andreyev has received commissions from Radio France, Esprit Orchestra, the Archipel festival, Ensemble Proton Bern, HANATSU miroir (Strasbourg), and many others.
-His music is performed throughout the world by ensembles such the Orchestre National de Lorraine, l’Orchestre de l’Opéra de Massy, l’Orchestre du Conservatoire de Paris, Les Percussions de Strasbourg, Nouvel Ensemble Modern, Ensemble Linea, Vortex, Cairn and many others.
+His music is performed throughout the world by ensembles such the Orchestre National de Lorraine, l’Orchestre de l’Opéra de Massy, New Music Edmonton, l’Orchestre du Conservatoire de Paris, Continuum (Toronto), Les Percussions de Strasbourg, Nouvel Ensemble Modern, Ensemble Linea, Vortex, Cairn and many others.
 His most recent CD, The Tubular West, was released in 2013 by Torpor Vigil Records.
 Samuel Andreyev’s music is published by Alphonse Leduc (Paris) and Resolute Music (USA).
 Also a poet, his second major collection, The Relativistic Empire, will appear in Fall 2015 from Bookthug.

 Download my CV: